 If you applied filler and have gotten it smooth to your satisfaction, you will need to prime it twice.

 Paint the OSB

-After the primer coat has dried, apply the paint.
+After the last primer coat has dried, apply the paint.
 As with the primer, do not apply in thick coats.
 Rather, apply two to three light coats, letting each coat thoroughly dry before proceeding to the next coat.

 Leave as many panels uncut as possible to preserve the factory edges.
 While factory edges are not perfectly smooth, they are still smoother than edges cut with a circular saw.
 OSB's cut edges are susceptible to water infiltration.
 Its factory edges are initially treated with a sealant; however, this sealant is not intended to last for long periods.
 If you want to smooth out the edges, use the same method for applying the filler in Step 4 (above): Use a resin filler, then sand.

 - For exterior applications, if you are not painting the OSB directly after installing it, be aware of how long you have before the material begins to be affected by the elements.
 For example, Weyerhaeuser Edge Gold OSB panels are warranted for 200 days against edge swell caused by water absorption.